veyga/funstruct/README.md

 ### Commands
 This repo utilizes [just](https://github.com/casey/just), which defines a set of common commands.
 Simply type `just` to see a list of available commands.
-These commands are for testing, debugging, managing things, etc.
+These commands are for testing, debugging, etc.

 ### Formatting/Linting
 This repo utilizes [ruff](https://github.com/astral-sh/ruff).
-Setup:
+Initial Setup:
 - `just installhooks`
 Formatting and linting will occur on commit.
-If you want to run ruff outside of a commit: `just format` or `just lint`